 Climate change and the global loss of biodiversity are two global crises that are intrinsically linked and need to be tackled together.

-The campaign underscores that there is a critical gap in the global response to these environmental challenges and without investment in the right education, skills, and training, many countries will call short in their efforts to reverse the loss of biodiversity and achieve carbon emissions targets.
+The campaign underscores that there is a critical gap in the global response to these environmental challenges and without investment in the right education, skills, and training, many countries will fall short in their efforts to reverse the loss of biodiversity and achieve carbon emissions targets.

 Climate change and the global loss of biodiversity are two global crises that are intrinsically linked and need to be tackled together.